Lucaslah/MossClient/README.md

 <!-- modrinth_exclude.end -->

 ## Overview
-This is a recreation of Moss Client 1.19.4, updated to 1.20.4 and now using the modrinth platform

-Moss Client is a client-sized modpack with optimizations and gameplay features.
+Moss Client is a client-sized modpack with optimizations, a mini map (can be toggled) and other useful features.

+## Features
+List of some features included in Moss Client

+- Aims to be updated to the latest version of Minecraft as soon as possible
+- Mini map and world map included
+- No Chat Reports for removing Minecraft chat reporting (option to disable when joining server that requries chat reporting enabled)
+- Many optimizations

 The full list of mods used in the latest release of the modpack can be seen [here](https://lucaslah.github.io/MossClient/mods).